 How Engine Position Affects Weight Distribution

-By having the weight shifted to the front of the car to begin with, it counteracts the weight shifting to the back when the car accelerates.
+By having the weight shifted to the front of the car to begin with, it helps counteract the weight shifting to the back when the car accelerates.
 If the distribution was 60/40 with more weight at the front, when the driver accelerates the weight will shift closer to 50/50, and although it may go beyond that, it will still remain more balanced than if it were to have a 50/50 weight distribution at the start.

 Finding A Balance